 The way that you apply may vary depending on the length of your course.
 There are different rules for:

 If you require a Tier 4 student visa to study in the UK, you cannot undertake any City courses on a part-time basis.

 For more information see our main Visa page.

 How to apply

-Applications for entry in September 2018 should be made between 1st September 2017 and 15th January 2018.
-Applications arriving after 15th January 2018 will be considered at City's discretion.
+Your application for entry in September 2018 should arrive at UCAS between September 2017 and 15th January 2018.
+Applications that arrive after 15th January 2018 will be considered only at City's discretion.